-I decided to write this article I don’t want people to get scammed like I did.
+I decided to write this article I don’t want people to get scammed as I did.
 I had an iPhone locked to AT&T and I needed to get it unlocked.
 This is my (boring) story

-Part 1: Getting scammed by ebay charlatans!
+Part 1: Getting scammed by eBay charlatans!

 These people on eBay are a joke.
-They try and lure you in with unlocking codes for as low as 5 to 10 dollars and then just send you an email telling you how to jailbreak your phone, but the hilarious thing is, I bought an unlocking code off ebay for an iPhone 7, and the jailbreak PDF they sent me was dated 2009 and only went up to the iPhone 4 on there!
+They try and lure you in with unlocking codes for as low as 5 to 10 dollars and then just send you an email telling you how to jailbreak your phone, but the hilarious thing is, I bought an unlocking code off eBay for an iPhone 7, and the jailbreak PDF they sent me was dated 2009 and only went up to the iPhone 4 on there!
 I tried to get my money back off Paypal but they weren’t interested as it was a digital good and I had received the PDF.
 Never mind the fact it was useless but whatever!

 I decided to do a bit of research and look around for a real service as I didn’t want to keep falling for a scam time after time!

 I paid the 28 bucks and waited.
-2 days later I received an email telling me my phone was in contract and it had been rejected in normal service – had I been scammed?
+2 days later I received an email telling me my phone was in a contract and it had been rejected in normal service – had I been scammed?
 No!
 I had already read their site in more detail after purchasing and noticed on the AT&T page it said that I would be subject to an additional fee.
 After wasting 30 bucks on scam services from eBay and cheap “codes” which didn’t even work I didn’t mind paying this additional fee.
-I upgraded to premium and within 48 hours I received the email I had been waiiting for – my iPhone was finally unlocked!
+I upgraded to premium and within 48 hours I received the email I had been waiting for – my iPhone was finally unlocked!

 So I guess I’m joining those other happy people on the net and leaving my 2 cents worth about this company, they aren’t a scam, they are real, just be sure to read the conditions of each network on their website before making a purchase and you won’t be disappointed.